emilianavt/OpenSeeFace/README.md

 For expression detection, [LIBSVM](https://www.csie.ntu.edu.tw/~cjlin/libsvm/) is used.

-Face detection is done using OpenCV's Haar Cascade classifier or RetinaFace.
+Face detection is done using a custom heatmap regression based face detection model or RetinaFace.

     @inproceedings{deng2019retinaface,
       title={RetinaFace: Single-stage Dense Face Localisation in the Wild},